doomhack/GBADoom/README.md

 **GBADoom**

 A port of prBoom to the GBA.
-The objective of the project is to get full-fat PC Doom running on the GBA.
+The objective of this project is to get full-fat PC Doom running on the GBA.

 This project is currently a WIP but we're getting to the point where there is a playable game in there.